C# Multidimensional Array

 First, this example program written in the C# language demonstrates the use of a three-dimensional array.
 You can declare and initialize the multidimensional array using the comma syntax.
-Also, you can loop over any three-dimensional array using this example code, and add levels to the loop to handle greater dimensions in the array.

-Program that uses three-dimensional array [C#]
+C# program that uses three-dimensional array

 using System;